Sandeepa-B/sandeepa-b.github.io/_pages/about.md

 I believe in [Slow Science](http://slow-science.org/)

 ### News
+- [2021/05] One paper accepted by ACL2021, *Writing by Memorizing: Hierarchical Retrieval-based Medical Report Generation*.
 - [2021/02] One paper accepted by CVPR2021, *DSRNA: Differentiable Search of Robust Neural Architectures*.
 - [2021/01] One paper accepted by ICASSP2021, *Kalman Optimizer for Consistent Gradient Descent*.
 - [2021/01] Invited as the reviewer for ICCV2021.